vedhavyas/caddy-docker/README.md

 # caddy-docker
-Docker image for Caddy built from source
+Docker image of Caddy built from source

 ## Run
 ```